VASP¶

 file used in dispersion calculations.
 The OpenMP and MKL environment variables are set for optimal performance.

-Vasp binaries¶
+VASP binaries¶

 Each VASP module provides three different binaries: